breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 <!DOCTYPE html>
 <html>
    <head>
-   <! — Inside the head tag we will define all that the browser needs BEFORE it begins to interpret the page. –>
+   <! — Inside the head tag we will define all the information the browser needs in order to start interpreting the page. –>
    </head>
    <body>
-   <!–Inside the body we will define the real content of the page.–>
+   <!–Inside the body we will define the content of the page.–>
    </body>
 </html>
 ```

-Lets simulate how a browser thinks: Imagine a user on his browser (client side) that types the URL: breatheco.de
+Lets simulate how a browser thinks: Imagine a user on his browser (client side) who types the URL: breatheco.de

 + The server will open the default HTML file on that server, which will probably be: index.html.
 + Then, it will read its content and interpret it as HTML (because the extension of the file is index.html).
-+ The user will not see the text content of the file, instead it will view a visual interpretation of that text.
++ The user will not see the text content of the file, instead they will see a visual interpretation of that text.

   As you can see, the page in question will include AT LEAST the following tags: